 But, 7,000 lawsuits and three verdicts in the $10 million range forced the company to pull its dangerous drug from the market…

 How Can My SC Personal Injury Attorney Help?

-If you are injured because of someone else’s negligence – whether it’s a big corporation or an individual – call your SC personal injury attorney.
+If you are injured because of someone else’s negligence – whether it’s a big corporation or an individual – call your Myrtle Beach injury attorney.
 We can help you recover damages to help pay the immediate and future costs that result from your injury.

 The more common types of situations where you can file a lawsuit and recover damages include:

 - Auto accidents: Whether the at-fault driver was texting, intoxicated, or just not paying attention, you shouldn’t have to pay for injuries caused by someone else’s negligence.